galvez-soriano/home/README.md

 # About me

+I am an Assistant Instructional Professor in the Kenneth C. Griffin Department of Economics and the College at The University of Chicago

 I hold a PhD in Economics from the University of Houston.
 I obtained a BS in Agricultural Economics from Universidad Autónoma Chapingo and a MS in Economics from El Colegio de México

 I previously worked as an economist at the Research Department of the Central Bank of Mexico